This topic is for women who

 doctor will rule out these and other causes of vaginal bleeding to confirm that

-Dysfunctional uterine bleeding is usually caused by abnormal changes in hormone
+Abnormal uterine bleeding is usually caused by changes in hormone

 levels.
 In some cases the cause of the bleeding isn't known.